 The process of making non-alcoholic wine is not very different from regular winemaking.
 It consists of the same steps:

 - Vintners grow the grapes and harvest them as soon as they reach the optimal sugar and acidity level.

 - After the harvest, they crush the grapes.
 Depending on the desired style of wine, they either remove the grape solids (skins, stems, seeds) or leave them in the must.

 - Next, they ferment the grape juice.
 During fermentation, the grape sugar turns into alcohol.
-If the goal is to make a sweet wine, the vintners stop the fermentation early, so there’s plenty of residual sugar left.
-In case they want to produce a dry wine, they wait until all sugar has transformed into alcohol.
+If the goal is to make a sweet wine, the vintners stop the fermentation early, so there is plenty of residual sugar left.
+In case, they want to produce a dry wine, they wait until all sugar has transformed into alcohol.